 The Situation with Russia Today

 NATO is another matter altogether with potentially more serious consequences.
 In theory, Georgia could join NATO imminently, but only if they cede their disputed territories of Abkhzia and South Ossetia.
-From NATO’s perspective, Georgia (or Ukraine) could be the most likely risk to drag them into a war with Russia.
-Stuck between a rock (Russia) and a hard place (Azerbaijan) with the tepid Turkey to the west (who blew a proverbial raspberry to the rest of NATO when they went ahead and purchased Russia’s S-400 against advisory this year), it would be quite unwise for Georgia to join NATO on a whim, without having had prior dialogue and no objection from Russia (which of course they would never agree to).
-So the only feasible solution to keep the peace is to continue in its capacity as a very special friend of NATO and meet up for drinks/training, a round of golf/military exercises every once in a while, and cooperate as a combined interoperable unit in Iraq and Afghanistan; focusing on the bilateral aspect.
+From NATO’s perspective, Georgia (or Ukraine) could be the most likely to drag them into a war with Russia.
+Stuck between a rock (Russia) and a hard place (Azerbaijan) with tepid Turkey to the west (who blew a proverbial raspberry to the rest of NATO when they went ahead and purchased Russia’s S-400 against advisory this year), it would be quite unwise for Georgia to join NATO on a whim without having had prior dialogue and no objection from Russia (which of course they would never agree to).
+So the only feasible solution to keep the peace is to continue in its capacity as a very special friend of NATO and meet up for military exercises every once in a while and cooperate as a combined interoperable unit in Iraq and Afghanistan; focusing on the bilateral aspect.